List of churches in Rogaland: Sandnes prosti

-This deanery (prosti) covers the municipality of Sandnes in the west-central part of Rogaland county.
-The deanery is headquartered in the town of Sandnes.
+This deanery (prosti) covers Sandnes Municipality in the west-central part of Rogaland county.
+The deanery is headquartered in the town of Sandnes in Sandnes Municipality.

 The deanery was created in 1998 when the parishes in Sola and Sandnes municipalities were removed from the large Jæren prosti.
 In 2006, the parishes in Sola municipality were transferred to the neighboring Tungenes prosti, leaving just the parishes in Sandnes municipality in this deanery.
-In 2020, the parishes in the former municipality of Forsand were moved from Ryfylke prosti to this one.
+In 2020, the parishes in the former Forsand Municipality were moved from Ryfylke prosti to this one.